uw-x/tinysdr/hardware/README.md

 We place RF paths on the top layer with impedance control for Sub-GHz and 2.4 GHz frequencies.

+This PCB is originally designed with Altium Designer version 19 and most recently rendered by version 20.1.11.
+All the libraries that required to build the PCB are included in [PCB files](./pcb-tinysdr.zip).

 ## Layers
 After routing wires for all components we place polygons on each layer.
 In table below we show all the polygons and their purpose in our design.